Petz map recovery for long-range entangled quantum many-body states: Abstract

 \section{Abstract}

 Given a tripartite quantum state on $A,B,C$ and the erasure channel on $C$, the rotated Petz map is a recovery channel that acts on $B$ to recover the erased quantum information.
 The infidelity of the best recovery is upper-bounded by the conditional mutual information (CMI).
 In this work, we study the infidelity of the rotated Petz map on several physically-relevant long-range entangled quantum states.
 Specifically, we study three classes of quantum phases: (i) steady states of measurement-induced phase transitions, (ii) critical ground state under local measurements, and (iii) chiral states under local measurements.
-We find that the average Petz map infidelity sharply distinguishes the three classes: (i) and (ii) are distinguished by the scaling of the infidelity with CMI and (iii) is characterized by an asymmetry of the infidelity with the rotation parameter.
+We find that the averaged infidelity of the Petz map recovery sharply distinguishes the three classes: (i) and (ii) are distinguished by the scaling of the infidelity with CMI and (iii) is characterized by an asymmetry of the fidelity with the rotation parameter.
 We also study Petz map recovery for topological order and find an operational interpretation of the topological entanglement entropy.
-Our result indicates that the Petz map fidelity is a useful diagnostic of quantum phases of matter.
+Our result indicates that the recovery fidelity of the Petz map is a useful diagnostic of quantum phases of matter.